 Faculty

-George Yung-hsing Wu, MD, PhD
+George Y. Wu, MD, PhD, FAGA, FAASLD

-Dr. George Y. Wu is a Professor of Medicine, Chief of the Hepatology Section, and holds the Herman Lopata Chair in Hepatitis Research at the University of Connecticut Health Center.
+Dr. George Y. Wu is Emeritus Professor of Medicine, Chief of the Hepatology Section, and holds the Herman Lopata Chair in Hepatitis Research at the University of Connecticut Health Center.

-He has been a pioneer of targeted delivery of biological substances including genes, and mitochondria specifically to hepatocytes.
-He has received an American Gastroenterological Association/Industry Research Scholar Award, American Liver Foundation Research Prize, AGA-Gastroenterology Research Group Young Scientist Award, was elected a Fellow of the AGA, and the American Association for the Study of liver Diseases.
+He has been a pioneer of targeted delivery of biological substances, including genes and mitochondria, specifically to hepatocytes.
+He has received an American Gastroenterological Association/Industry Research Scholar Award, an American Liver Foundation Research Prize, and an AGA-Gastroenterology Research Group Young Scientist Award.

-He was elected to the American Society for Clinical Investigation, Association of American Physicians, the National Academy of Inventors, and was a Fulbright Specialist.
-He has published more than 160 articles, edited 13 books and is editor-in-chief of the Journal of Clinical and Translational Hepatology, and senior associate editor of the Journal of Digestive Diseases.
+Dr. Wu was elected a Fellow of both the American Gastroenterological Association (AGA) and the American Association for the Study of Liver Diseases (AASLD).
+He was also elected to the American Society for Clinical Investigation, the Association of American Physicians, and the National Academy of Inventors, and has undertaken three Fulbright Scholar/Specialist programs.
+He has published more than 235 articles, edited 15 books, and is the founding Comprehensive Editor-in-Chief of the Journal of Clinical and Translational Hepatology.

-Robert Fogerty, MD
+Robert Fogerty, MD, MPH, SFHM

-Medical Director, Senior Medical Director, Clinical Leadership & Associate Clinical Professor Yale New Haven New Haven, CT
+Sr. Medical Director, Yale New Haven Hospital New Haven, CT

 After receiving his Bachelor’s degree in Economics from Boston College, Robert L. Fogerty received his MD and MPH degrees from Northwestern University and completed training in Internal Medicine at Yale New Haven Hospital.
 In 2011, he joined the Yale faculty as a founding member of the Academic Hospitalist Program.
 His academic interests include safety and quality of care in the inpatient setting and cost-effective care.
 Publications include the Journal of Hospital Medicine, JAMA Internal Medicine, and The New England Journal of Medicine.
-He is also the co-founder & Past-President of the Society of Hospital Medicine Connecticut Chapter, faculty in the High Value Practice Academic Alliance (HVPAA) training programs, and a founding member of the Hospital Capacity Management Consortium.
-In his current role as Senior Medical Director, Clinical Leadership, Dr. Fogerty reports to the Chief Medical Officer and works with medical directors from multiple clinical disciplines in clinical operations, professional development, corporate compliance, and other areas.

 Accreditation